Church's Texas Chicken: Data breach

 In 2019, Church's Chicken launched an investigation into a data breach of their payment processing systems.
 At least 160 company-owned restaurants in 11 states were impacted.

 COVID-19 pandemic

 In response to the COVID-19 pandemic, most Church's Chicken restaurants closed their dining rooms and continued their drive-thru, counter, takeout and delivery services.

-Company executives announced a franchisee relief plan where Church's Chicken franchisees could defer 50% of their royalties and ad fund contributions for the next four weeks, beginning March 30, 2020.
+In March 2020, company executives announced a franchisee relief plan, where Church's Chicken franchisees could defer 50% of their royalties and ad fund contributions for the next four weeks.